 You’re not the only one who’s confused by the term number dyslexia.
 Many families ask me about it.
 Number dyslexia is a term sometimes used to describe

-trouble with math.
+.
 You may also hear terms like math dyslexia, numerical dyslexia, or number reversal dyslexia.
 But using the word

-dyslexia in this case probably isn’t correct.
+in this case probably isn’t correct.

 The term dyslexia refers to trouble with language that makes it hard to read and spell.
 But sometimes it’s wrongly used as a generic term to describe other difficulties, like math.